-NFL Rumors: Russell Wilson Could Force Move to Giants, Colin Cowherd Speculates
+NFL Rumors: Russell Wilson Could Force Move To Giants, Colin Cowherd Speculates

 — Herd w/Colin Cowherd (@TheHerd) February 20, 2019

 The monologue has other howlers.
-Cowherd states that college quarterbacks have more leverage than NFL quarterbacks, because they can transfer, while seemingly forgetting that college players, in addition to not being paid to play, must sit out a year after transferring.
+Cowherd states that college quarterbacks have more leverage than NFL quarterbacks because they can transfer, while seemingly forgetting that college players, in addition to not being paid to play, must sit out a year after transferring.
 He also notes that Aaron Rodgers, who has signed multiple contract extensions with the Green Bay Packers and therefore never reached free agency, is “trapped” on that team.